Housing bailouts and false hopes

 This in 2011 from US Congressional Representative Patrick McHenry: How Homeowners Are Hoodwinked.

 Most of the stories written about this phenomenon were written by people on the political left who were lamenting the lack of progress in keeping loanowners in their debt prisons.
 Based on what many of these people wrote, they were actually convinced these programs were designed to help homeowners.
 That isn’t what these programs were for.
-These programs were always designed to bailout the banks.
+These programs were always designed to bailout the banks even when posting a bail during the weekend.
 If a few homeowners benefited in some way, that was a bonus.
 The real reason these programs existed at all was to save the banks.

 One of the more interesting phenomenon observed during the bubble was the perpetuation of denial with rumors of homeowner bailouts.
 Many homeowners held out hope that if they could just keep current on their mortgage long enough, the government would come to their rescue in the form of a mandated bailout program.